 Many brands haven’t tried this technique to get emails.
 The key here is to gamify the experience of visitors while giving them rewards in return for their email addresses.
 Your visitors now not only have a chance to win a prize but also get a moment of fun.
 Such a win-win!

-Once the visitors unlock a freebie, they have to enter their email addresses to get the code.
+Once the visitors unlock a freebie, they have to enter their email address to get the code.
 This is a good strategy to turn a boring optin form into an engaging one.

 3. Popups + personalization

 You only have one chance to make an impression on your first-time visitors.
 If you can’t make it, you probably lose them.